 Welcome to Otis College and to the Foundation (first year) program.
 You are about to begin your professional training in art & design.
 To prepare for your course advising session, please read through the Course and Section descriptions and preview the Section schedules and faculty bios provided below

-Students enrolled in the Foundation program take their core courses with a section, or group of students who, as a learning community, share the same weekly schedule, faculty, projects, and assignments.
+Students enrolled in the Foundation program take their studio courses with a section, or group of students who, as a learning community, share the same weekly studio schedule, faculty, projects, and assignments.
 Sections allow students to bond well with their classmates and learn quickly in a familiar environment.